 This post may contain affiliate links.

-With only three ingredients and your crockpot, you can turn a ham into something truly amazing!
+With only three ingredients and your slow cooker you can turn Crock Pot Sweet and Savory Ham into something truly amazing!
 It’s sweet from an easy to make glaze and tender from being cooked low and slow.
-This Easter, give yourself a break and make this ham in the slow cooker for a show-stopping dish everyone is sure to love.
+For the holidays, give yourself a break and make this ham in the slow cooker for a show-stopping dish everyone is sure to love.

 Every holiday calls for a standout dish, and mine has always been a ham.
 Over the years, I’ve honed various recipes for cooking ham, and now I’m excited to include a crockpot version to my repertoire.
 I began experimenting with slow cooking techniques, such as using a crock pot instead of a roasting pan, and I’m thrilled with the results!